orionrobots/orionrobots.github.io/wiki/microcontroller.md

 </li><li> <a href="http://ldrolez.free.fr/hardware/" rel="external" target="_blank">http://ldrolez.free.fr/hardware/</a> - The hardware section of LUDs Open Source Corner has a number of PIC projects
 </li><li> <a href="http://www.makezine.org/" rel="external" target="_blank">http://www.makezine.org/</a> - Make magazine readers are often using microcontrollers of sorts at the heart of electronic gadgets
 </li></ul>

+# Older controllers

+This page listed controllers previously that are less used currently, but preserved here for context.

+* <a class="wiki" href="/wiki/oopic.html" title="OOPic">OOPic</a> - The PIC dressed up with Object Oriented firmware
+* Basic Stamp - A PIC dressed up with a basic interpreter, very popular
+* <a class="wiki" href="/wiki/rcx.html" title="The Lego RCX">Lego RCX</a> - The center of the <a class="wiki" href="/wiki/ris.html" title="The Lego Robotic Invention System">RIS</a>, based on the Hitachi H8
+* <a class="wiki" href="/wiki/lego.html" title="The best known construction toy">Lego</a> <a class="wiki" href="/wiki/cybermaster.html" title="CyberMaster">CyberMaster</a> - The radio controlled predecessor of the <a class="wiki" href="/wiki/rcx.html" title="The Lego Robot Command Explorer">RCX</a>
+* <a class="wiki" href="/wiki/xport.html" title="A Gameboy Advance based alternative to the Lego RCX">XPort</a> - An interesting Nintendo gameboy advanced controller solution
+* ISOPOD controller board
+* Fischer Technik Robo
+* <a class="wiki" href="/wiki/megabitty.html" title="A very small AVR microcontroller board solution">MEGAbitty</a> - A tiny AVR based board.